onnx/onnx/docs/Operators.md

   At most one dimension of the new shape can be -1.
 In this case, the value is inferred from the size of the tensor and the remaining dimensions.
-A dimension could also be 0, in which case the actual dimension value is unchanged (i.e. taken from the input tensor).
+A dimension could also be 0, in which case the actual dimension value is going to be copied from the shape argument.

 #### Versioning